borntofrappe/flutter-beginners-tutorial/README.md

 ## Custom classes

-Instead of adding a quote as-is create a separate dart script to encapsulate the widget and its logic — `quote.dart`.
+Instead of adding a quote as-is, create a separate dart script to encapsulate the widget and its logic — `quote.dart`.

 ```dart
 class Quote {